 1 – Clean doesn’t mean sterile.

-I love to wash, because who doesn’t like to feel clean?
-But you can get rid of dirt without removing everything alive on your skin.
+You can get rid of dirt without removing everything alive on your skin!
 So avoid heavily antibacterial components, like alcohol, triclosan, or classic soaps.

 2 – Watch your pH.

-Your skin acidity level is naturally around pH5. below that it is too acidic, above that, it’s too alkaline.
+Your skin acidity level is naturally around pH5.
+Below that it is too acidic, above that, it’s too alkaline.
 And both ways it damages the skin barrier and the microbiome living on it.
-Your skin will eventually get back to its ideal pH, but it is going to take some time to rebuild.

 3- Don’t boil it.